zac-garby/lsystems/README.md

  2. Download this repository (either via [cloning it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or just [downloading it directly as a ZIP](https://github.com/zac-garby/lsystems/archive/refs/heads/master.zip)).
  3. Install the TkInter graphics library if if you don't have it.
       - Windows: Should be installed with python.
 If not, run 'pip install tk' in comand prompt.
-      - MacOS: easiest to do by running 'brew install python-tk' if you have homebrew.
+      - MacOS: Easiest to do by running 'brew install python-tk' if you have [homebrew](https://brew.sh/).
-      - Linux: package name differs between 'tk', 'python3-tkinter', 'python-tk' among others, depending on your distribution.
+      - Linux: Package name differs between 'tk', 'python3-tkinter', 'python-tk' among others, depending on your distribution.
  4. Run the Python script `lsystem.py`.
     - Through the command line, this is `python3 lsystem.py`.
     - You might be able to just double click the file - I'm not sure.